ClickHouse/examples/observability/logs/kubernetes/vector_to_vector/README.md

 ## Install the aggregator

-Installs the collector as a deployment.
+Installs the StatefulSet as a deployment.

 ```bash
 helm install vector-aggregator vector/vector \